+NASA HEAD WORRIED CHINA WILL STEAL AMERICA'S GOD-GIVEN MOON WATER

 NASA Head Worried China Will Steal America's God-Given Moon Water

-Mine Mine Mine Mine NASA chief Bill Nelson has Moon water on the mind — also, specifically, the idea that China might get to that precious American (er, excuse us, internationally unclaimed) Moon water first.
-"I think the United States will get [to the Moon] first," Nelson told the Spanish...
+NASA chief Bill Nelson has Moon water on the mind — also, specifically, the idea that China might get to that precious Moon water first.